qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 A receiving uniflow is active as soon as the host has sent the MP_NEW_CONNECTION_ID frames proposing the corresponding Uniflow Connection IDs to its peer.
 A sending uniflow is active when it has received its Uniflow Connection IDs and is bound to a validated 4-tuple.
-The PATHS frame indicates the local Address IDs that the uniflow uses from the sender's perspective.
+The UNIFLOWS frame indicates the local Address IDs that the uniflow uses from the sender's perspective.
 With this information, the remote can then validate the public address and associate the advertised with the perceived addresses.